Joan has been an online writer for over eight years. Her articles often focus on the art of ear piercings.

 This is the piercing of the inner cartilage of the ear, which faces the tragus.
 Caring for it is more or less the same as for the normal tragus piercing, so all of the information here applies to both.

 Either is beautiful, and many people opt to get both.
 They are not gender-specific, although women are the ones who opt for them more often.

 Instead of a gun, this procedure usually uses a special piercing needle.
-The main reason for this is that, because of the thick flesh of the tragus and anti-tragus, a gun can cause result in an improperly healed piercing and possibly an infection.
+The main reason for this is that because of the thick flesh of the tragus and anti-tragus, a gun can cause result in an improperly healed piercing and possibly an infection.

 How the Piercing Is Done

 The tragus and anti-tragus are thicker than the earlobe and therefore require a little bit of extra pressure on the part of the piercer.
-One piece of advice from me: do not do a tragus piercing at home yourself.
+One crucial piece of advice from me: Do not do a tragus piercing at home yourself.
 Doing this will lead to a lot of complications.
 You need an expert to pierce it for you; he or she will also give you the necessary advice for caring for it.

 Here are the steps that are followed by the piercer: